 Now without a vehicle, the grantee must scramble for other means to get to work or face joblessness again.

 A better approach brings the logic of leasing to the rural job-access world.

-Money now directed to grants could instead subsidize lease arrangements between drivers and local garages scattered around a state.
+Money now directed to problematic grants could instead subsidize lease arrangements between drivers and local auto-repair garages scattered around each state.
 Local rural auto repair shops are ubiquitous and often represent the apex of frugality and ingenuity while being artists at keeping inexpensive cars and trucks running inexpensively for their neighbors.
-A standard contract could be developed specifying acceptable car models and conditions and each garage would field a small fleet of daily-drivers and substitutes for cars in accidents or needing heavy maintenance.
+A standard contract could be developed specifying acceptable car models and conditions, and access to insurance, and each garage would field a small fleet of daily-drivers and spares for cars in accidents or needing heavy maintenance.
 Garages can source vehicles much more knowledgeably and inexpensively than individuals, and having a profit motive (the difference between the contract’s allocation and the garage’s true cost) should keep abuse costs down, as the drivers will need to account for treatment of the vehicle to the local garages.

 Having a managed fleet means bringing huge peace of mind to drivers, with road service, loaner cars, and planned maintenance all part of the contract.
 Drivers are relieved of ownership and the possibility of losing same to missed loan payments, vehicle title loans gone bad, or lack of insurance.
 On a practical level, people coming off of public assistance are often in a state of personal chaos and may be solely focussed on dealing with a new worklife while remaining a responsible parent.
 This leaves little energy for the niceties of car ownership.

 A managed fleet benefits the rest of the community by supplanting unsafe and uninsured vehicles with ones that are looked after and legal.
 Success of a subsidized job-access program such as this could offer a new paradigm for low-cost vehicle use; a version of car sharing tailored to low and middle income rural commuters.